aesirxio/analytics-1stparty/README.md

-# 1st party server for AesirX Analytics
+# 1st party server for AesirX Standalone CMP

 ## What is this

-This is your own 1st party server for storing analytics of your websites, thanks to [AesirX Analytics](https://analytics.aesirx.io).
+This is your own 1st party server for storing consent of your websites, thanks to [AesirX Standalone CMP](https://analytics.aesirx.io).

-Technically, will need Docker Compose for running the [AesirX 1st Party Server](https://hub.docker.com/r/aesirxio/analytics-1stparty) Docker image, that will store your website analytics data in a MongoDB server (included in the Docker Compose file).
+Technically, will need Docker Compose for running the [AesirX 1st Party Server](https://hub.docker.com/r/aesirxio/analytics-1stparty) Docker image, that will store your website consent data in a MongoDB server (included in the Docker Compose file).

 ## Technical requirements